cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - MUST be built on primitives designed for use in applications requiring cryptographic randomness.
-As examples, a secure stream cipher is an appropriate primitive, whereas a Mersenne twister pseudorandom number generator is not.
+As examples, a secure stream cipher is an appropriate primitive, whereas a Mersenne twister pseudorandom number generator {{MT98}} is not.

-- MUST NOT use any form of rejection sampling.
+- MUST NOT use rejection sampling.

 - MUST give independent values for distinct (msg, DST, length) inputs.
-Meeting this requirement is slightly subtle.
+Meeting this requirement is subtle.
-As a simplified example, hashing the concatenation msg || DST does not work, because in this case distinct (msg, DST) pairs whose concatenations are equal will return the same output (e.g., ("AB", "CDEF") and ("ABC", "DEF")).
+As a simplified example, hashing msg || DST does not work, because in this case distinct (msg, DST) pairs whose concatenations are equal will return the same output (e.g., ("AB", "CDEF") and ("ABC", "DEF")).
 The variants defined in this document use a suffix-free encoding of DST